Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 Price: From $49.99 | Setup difficulty: Easy | Best for: Budget-conscious seniors, first-time users

 The Echo Dot runs the same Alexa software as the full-size Echo — for half the price.
-The only real difference is the speaker is smaller and slightly less loud.
-For seniors who live in a small apartment or bedroom, this is no problem at all.
+However, the only real difference is the speaker is smaller and slightly less loud.
+For seniors in a small apartment or bedroom, this is no problem at all.

-Dorothy had been hesitant about voice assistants for years.
+Dorothy had been unsure about voice assistants for years.
 "I thought it was spying on me," she told us.
 After 30 days with the Dot, she was using it daily for weather, radio, and calling her sister.
+In short, she became a convert.

 What We Love